tmosest/codingmoses-blog-md-only/9-homelab.md

 Really this was just a good experiment in learning a terraform plugin.

 They are interesting and remind me weirdly of GraphQL calls.
 Especially, after reading the tutorials where they teach you how to make API calls against a local docker instance using it.
 I'll continue to play aroud with writing terraform plugins for other purposes and integrating this into a simple homelab tool.

+Note: The tech is factual the other content is less serious.